 Found in 23 Collections and/or Records:

-Constance P. Brown attended the New York School of Fine and Applied Art (later, Parsons School of Design) from 1913 until 1917, and worked as secretary to Frank Alvah Parsons sometime in the teens or 1920s.
-The collection consists of postcards and a letter from Parsons to Brown, faculty announcements, school circulars and lecture advertisements, interior decoration class rolls, clippings from 1913-1934, and correspondence with the Parsons School of Design Alumni Association, 1944 and 1961.
+Constance P. Brown attended the New York School of Fine and Applied Art (later, Parsons School of Design) from 1913 to 1917, and worked as secretary to Frank Alvah Parsons in the teens or 1920s.
+The collection consists of correspondence from Parsons to Brown, faculty announcements, school circulars, interior decoration class rolls, clippings from 1913-1934, and correspondence with Parsons School of Design Alumni Association.

 Dero Darwin, Jr. (1929-2014) graduated from Parsons School of Design's Interior Design Department in 1964.
 This collection includes design work Darwin produced as a student, as well as lecture notes and course materials, and material from Darwin's professional design career.

 Consists of two drawings of period rooms rendered in pen and ink and watercolor.